 Scottish Tartan Register No. 11405; UK Patent Office No. 4040928

 “I encourage all countries and people to contribute to the United Nations Voluntary Trust Fund for Victims of Human Trafficking, which provides crucially important legal and financial aid to victims.
-I urge all partners to come together through this Fund – the governments, international organizations, civil society groups, businesses and individuals who already support this cause, and those who I hope will join us” ~ Ban Ki-moon, UN Secretary-General
+I urge all partners to come together through this Fund – the governments, international organizations, civil society groups, businesses and individuals who already support this cause, and those who I hope will join us” ~ Ban Ki-moon, former UN Secretary-General

 UN Guide, Vienna

 Lianne La Havas wearing Blueheart guitar strap at Glastonbury Festival, Summer 2017 (photo: Mark Pickthall)

 Working with Joanna Green (formerly with Alexander McQueen and Tom Ford) we have designed a series of striking digital prints marrying the tartan with the UN blue heart.
 We are working with an American furniture company on a new collection, which will be showcased at High Point Market.